Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 Thank you for supporting Table from Japan.

 Have you ever opened your pantry and found tiny bugs in your rice bag?
-Rice is actually a fresh product, and how you store it at home makes a big difference.
+Rice is actually a fresh food, and the way you store it at home makes a big difference.

-I wanted to share a few simple tips that many Japanese home cooks use to keep rice fresh and tasting its best.
-They are all small habits, but together they make a real difference.
-Once you get used to them, they become part of the routine and help your rice stay in much better condition at home.
+I wanted to share a few simple habits that many Japanese home cooks use to keep rice fresh and tasting good.
+They are small things, but they can help your rice stay in better condition at home.

 1. The Golden Rule: Store it in the Fridge

-In Japan, many people keep rice in the fridge, often in the vegetable crisper, all year round if space allows.
+In Japan, many people keep rice in the fridge all year round if space allows.

 Rice does not do well with heat and humidity.
-Keeping it cool helps prevent it from drying out and, most importantly, helps prevent bugs from hatching.
+Keeping it cool helps it stay fresher for longer and can also help prevent pantry bugs.

 2. Bring Out the Best with the Right Water